The Most Common Mountain Biking Injuries: Stats and Types of Injuries

 Acromioclavicular (AC) Joint Separation

-Another injury that involves the clavicle, an acromioclavicular (AC) joint separation typically is caused by a direct fall onto the shoulder.
-The AC joint connects the collarbone (clavicle) to the highest point of the shoulder blade (acromion) – and an AC joint separation occurs when the ligaments that surround and stabilize the AC joint are torn.
-When these ligaments are torn, the weight of the arm forces the shoulder blade up and creates a deformity in the shoulder.
+An AC joint separation, involving the clavicle, usually results from a direct fall onto the shoulder.
+The AC joint connects the collarbone (clavicle) to the top of the shoulder blade (acromion).
+This injury happens when the ligaments stabilizing the AC joint are torn.
+As a result, the arm’s weight pushes the shoulder blade upward, causing a noticeable deformity.

 Hand and Wrist Injuries